 Corum has updated its colorful Admiral’s Cup Tides model with a monochromatic version in a huge 48 mm case.
-Although the body of the new version is crafted from extremely lightweight, and also relatively easy to scratch titanium alloy, the bezel, and even the crown guard feature a nice layer of black vulcanized rubber that protects the most prominent parts from accidental damage.
+Although the body of the new version is crafted from extremely lightweight, and also relatively easy-to-scratch titanium alloy, the bezel, and even the crown guard feature a nice layer of black vulcanized rubber that protects the most prominent parts from accidental damage.

 Sporting the signature dodecagonal body, the Tides 48 is available both in titanium (ref.
 277.931.06/0371 AN52) and rose gold (ref.
 277.931.91/0371 AN62.)

-While the rose gold version looks more stately, the one in titanium offers better water-resistance rating (300 meters for the titanium against much less impressive 50 meters for the one in gold) and the featherweight material is more appropriate for such a huge timepiece.
+While the rose gold version looks more stately, the one in titanium offers a better water-resistance rating (300 meters for the titanium against a much less impressive 50 meters for the one in gold) and the featherweight material is more appropriate for such a huge timepiece.

 Besides a much bigger case, the new watch also differs from previous versions with its reworked dial.

 As you can see, Corum’s signature pendants on the dial are now monochromatic, the hour and minute hands are open-worked to provide a better view at the three tidal counters, and the counters themselves are now more legible and less aggressive-looking.

 For those familiar with yachting, reading the dial will be no problem at all.

 The counter at 6 o’clock indicates the time of the next tide in 24-hour format, the counter at 9 o’clock indicates the position of the tide and the strength of the current, and the counter at 12 indicates the moon phase and tidal range.

 The only thing that should be remembered, however, is that the tidal counters must be re-calibrated each time you come to a new coast.